nikerla/vc-content/pages/glossary/saas-ecommerce.md

 ---
-title: SAAS E-commerce
+title: SAAS Ecommerce - Definition | Glossary Virto Commerce
-description: What are the opportunities of using SAAS Platforms?
+description: What are the opportunities of using SAAS eCommerce Platforms?
 Learn more in our ecommerce SAAS article.
 date: 2017-06-07
 canonical: https://virtocommerce.com/glossary/saas-ecommerce
 permalink: glossary/saas-ecommerce